ojrobotics/apollo/modules/tools/oj_README.md

 # Apollo Tools

-For using:  `apollo/modules/tools/`  in Apollo do the following:
+For using `apollo/modules/tools/` in Apollo do the following:

 * Inside docker, install:

 `sudo apt-get install python3-tk`